-All woody linear features (minimum length 20 m, maximum width 5 m) should be recorded unless they form part of a curtilage or they are within the woodland canopy.
+All woody linear features (minimum length 20m, maximum width 5m) should be recorded unless they form part of a curtilage or they are within the woodland canopy.
 However, linear features running along the edge of woodlands must be recorded.
 Linear features which form part of curtilage, (i.e. land intimately associated with buildings) at the boundary of urban and rural land should not be recorded.

-Where the linear features (although individually each less than 5m wide) take up an area larger than the minimum mappable unit, a polygon should be created and assigned the BH 'Boundary and Linear features' described as a wide linear feature (see BH 3 Boundaries and Linear features).
-Each linear feature should continue to be collectively represented by a single line when multiple events are present e.g. two woody linear features (one a line of trees, the other a managed hedge).
+Where the linear features (although individually each less than 5m wide) take up an area larger than the minimum mappable unit a polygon should be created and assigned the BH 'Boundary and Linear features' described as a wide linear feature (see BH 3 Boundaries and Linear features).
+Each linear feature should continue to be collectively represented by a single line with multiple events e.g. two woody linear features (one a line of trees, the other a managed hedge).
 (This is to avoid the necessity of trying to accurately draw each component and assess its area).